Navigation

 The development sits at the corner of Piquette Ave. and Beaubien St. in Milwaukee Junction.

-History: The Studebaker Corporation purchased the Piquette Avenue Plant from Ford Motor Company in 1911 and built the Studebaker Detroit Service Building alongside it in 1920.
+History: The Studebaker Detroit Service Building was built in 1920 to support operations at the sprawling Studebaker factory to its west.
+Studebaker also owned the adjacent Piquette Avenue Plant which it acquired from Ford in 1911.
 The complex manufactured vehicles until 1933.
 Other owners of 411 Piquette have included Minnesota Mining and Manufacturing Company (3M), The Cadillac Overall Company, The Heritage Investment Company, and General Linen & Uniform Service.
 The Platform acquired the property in March 2017.

 Community Engagement: The Platform is committed to developing in a way that honors and contributes to Detroit’s social and physical fabric, creating places and spaces that bring people together.
 We seek to engage all stakeholders – local community and economic development organizations, civic and community leaders, and neighboring businesses and residents.
 We listen to the needs of communities to plan thoughtful and relevant developments that make Detroit a great place to live.